 The bill amends Florida Statutes to establish new requirements for municipalities providing utility services, specifically electric, natural gas, water, or sewer services.
-It mandates that any new or extended agreements for these services must be written and cannot take effect until a public meeting is held to inform and solicit input from the community.
-The bill also requires annual public customer meetings to discuss utility-related matters, including rates and services.
-Additionally, it limits the percentage of utility revenues that municipalities can use for general government functions to 10%, with any excess revenues needing to be reinvested into the utility or returned to customers.
+It mandates that any new or extended agreements for these services must be written and cannot take effect until a public meeting is held to gather input from the community.
+The bill specifies the topics to be discussed at these meetings, including service details, rates, and the use of revenues.
+Additionally, municipalities are required to conduct annual public customer meetings to solicit feedback on utility-related matters.
+The bill also limits the percentage of utility revenues that can be used for general government functions, stipulating that excess revenues must be reinvested into the utility or returned to customers.

 H 1523 c1: 180.19, 180.191